RyanMcG/edfp/README.md

 a b c
 $ ls | edfp
 ```
-VISUAL will be opened with each line representing a file path:
+Your `VISUAL` (or `EDITOR` if unset) program of choice will be opened with each line representing a file path:

 ```
 a